The application deadline for the 2017-2018 academic year is February 10th, 2017.

 - Dealmaking: Secrets of Successful Dealmaking in Business Negotiations

-- NEW!
-Teaching Negotiation: Understanding The Impact Of Role-Play Simulations
+- Teaching Negotiation: Understanding The Impact Of Role-Play Simulations

 - Analyzing the Name Dispute between the Republic of Macedonia and Greece: Twenty Years after the Interim Agreement